Are Project Main St. grants limited to ALS patients?

 No, We understand that every family has different financial responsibilities and priorities.
 We do not dictate how grants are spent.

-Ideally grants should be issued solely based on need but the reality is that Project Main St. is a volunteer organization with limited resources.
-Our founding comes entirely from individual and corporate contributions and as such, our ability to issue grants is based on both need and availability.
+Ideally, grants should be issued solely based on need but the reality is that Project Main St. is a volunteer organization with limited resources.
+Our funding comes entirely from individual and corporate contributions and as such, our ability to issue grants is based on both need and availability.

-In some cases, where a grant is not possible or sufficient to meet the needs of a recipient Project Main St. will help to organize a fundraiser for them.
+In some cases where a grant is not possible or sufficient to meet the needs of a recipient, Project Main Street will help to organize a fundraiser for him or her.
 Our event planners will work with you to plan a fundraising event that suits your needs and help you to utilize your existing network of friends, family and neighbors.
 We provide the seed money and expertise needed for a successful event.

 Yes, Project Main St. is a 501(c)(3) non-profit organization.
 All donations are tax-deductible to the fullest extent of the law.